alfredapp/snippet-transformer-workflow/README.md

 ## Usage

 Convert CSV files to Alfred Snippet Collections via the [Universal Action](https://www.alfredapp.com/help/features/universal-actions/).
-The Snippet Collection will be saved to the Desktop and opened for import into Alfred if the option in set in the [Workflow’s Configuration](https://www.alfredapp.com/help/workflows/user-configuration/).
+The Snippet Collection will be saved to the Desktop and opened for import into Alfred if the option is set in the [Workflow’s Configuration](https://www.alfredapp.com/help/workflows/user-configuration/).

 ![Universal Action to convert to Snippet Collection](Workflow/images/about/uafromcsv.png)